 You had surgery to remove your spleen.
 This operation is called splenectomy.
 Now that you're going home, follow your health care provider's instructions on how to care for yourself at home while you heal.

 The type of surgery you had is called laparoscopic splenectomy.
 The surgeon made 3 to 4 small cuts (incisions) in your belly.
 The laparoscope and other medical instruments were inserted through these cuts.
-Carbon dioxide gas was pumped into your belly to expand the area to help your surgeon see better.
+A harmless gas was pumped into your belly to expand the area to help your surgeon see better.

 What to Expect at Home

-Recovering from laparoscopic spleen removal usually takes several weeks.
+Recovering from surgery usually takes several weeks.
 You may have some of these symptoms as you recover:

 - Pain around the incisions.
 When you first get home, you may also feel pain in one or both shoulders.
 This pain comes from any gas still left in your belly after the surgery.
 It should go away over several days to a week.

 - A sore throat from the breathing tube that helped you breathe during surgery.
 Sucking on ice chips or gargling may be soothing.

 - Nausea, and maybe throwing up.
 Your surgeon can prescribe nausea medicine if you need it.

 - Bruising or redness around your wounds.
 This will go away on its own.